 These tables represent vendor costs only in an effort to provide a vendor product comparison.
 Physicians will encounter additional implementation costs.
 The TMA therefore advises physicians to consider performing a detailed cost analysis to determine their actual EHR implementation costs.
 These total costs can sometimes exceed 2-3 times the vendor's initial estimate.

 Common examples of additional costs and options are:

 The TMA recommends that physicians implement the EHR's practice management system if one is available; alternatively, the EHR should be interfaced to the physician's practice management system in order to optimize their office's workflow.

 Each of the links below will take you to a detailed profile of the vendor.

 All of the information was self-reported by each vendor.
 Please note: No EHR vendors are endorsed by the Texas Medical Association.
-TMA invited the top 9 vendors as self-reported by Texas physicians and EHR vendors.
+TMA invited the top 8 vendors (vendors with at least 3% market-share in Texas) as self-reported by Texas physicians and EHR vendors.
 Not all vendors chose to participate.

 Allscripts Product Profile